Bonnie and Clyde: 1933: Buck and Blanche Barrow join the gang

 The group ranged from Texas as far north as Minnesota for the next three months.
 In May, they tried to rob the bank in Lucerne, Indiana, and robbed the bank in Okabena, Minnesota.
-They kidnapped Dillard Darby and Sophia Stone at Ruston, Louisiana, in the course of stealing Darby's car; this was one of several events between 1932 and 1934 in which they kidnapped police officers or robbery victims.
+They kidnapped Dillard Darby and Sophia Stone at Ruston, Louisiana in the course of stealing Darby's car; this was one of several events between 1932 and 1934 in which they kidnapped police officers or robbery victims.
 They usually released their hostages far from home, sometimes with money to help them return.

 Stories of such encounters made headlines, as did the more violent episodes.
 The Barrow Gang did not hesitate to shoot anyone who got in their way, whether it was a police officer or an innocent civilian.
-Other members of the gang who committed murder included Hamilton, Jones, Buck, and Henry Methvin.
-Eventually, the cold-bloodedness of their murders opened the public's eyes to the reality of their crimes, and led to their ends.
+Other members of the gang who committed murder included Hamilton, Jones, Buck Barrow, and Henry Methvin.
+Eventually, the cold-bloodedness of their murders opened the public's eyes to the reality of their crimes and led to their ends.

 The photos entertained the public for a time, but the gang was desperate and discontented, as described by Blanche in her account written while imprisoned in the late 1930s.
 With their new notoriety, their daily lives became more difficult as they tried to evade discovery.
-Restaurants and motels became less secure; they resorted to campfire cooking and bathing in cold streams.
-The unrelieved, round-the-clock proximity of five people in one car gave rise to vicious bickering.
+Restaurants and motels became less secure; the gang resorted to campfire cooking and bathing in cold streams.
+The unrelieved round-the-clock proximity of five people in one car gave rise to vicious bickering.
 Jones was the driver when he and Barrow stole a car belonging to Darby in late April, and he used that car to leave the others.
 He stayed away until June 8.

-Barrow failed to see warning signs at a bridge under construction on June 10, while driving with Jones and Parker near Wellington, Texas, and the car flipped into a ravine.
+Barrow failed to see warning signs at a bridge under construction on June 10 while driving with Jones and Parker near Wellington, Texas, and the car flipped into a ravine.
 Sources disagree on whether there was a gasoline fire or if Parker was doused with acid from the car's battery under the floorboards, but she sustained third-degree burns to her right leg, so severe that the muscles contracted and caused the leg to "draw up".
 Jones observed: "She'd been burned so bad none of us thought she was gonna live.
-The hide on her right leg was gone, from her hip down to her ankle.
+The hide on her right leg was gone from her hip down to her ankle.
 I could see the bone at places."

 Parker could hardly walk; she either hopped on her good leg or was carried by Barrow.
-They got help from a nearby farm family, then kidnapped Collinsworth County Sheriff George Corry and City Marshal Paul Hardy, leaving the two of them handcuffed and barbed wired to a tree outside Erick, Oklahoma.
-The three rendezvoused with Buck and Blanche, and hid in a tourist court near Fort Smith, Arkansas, nursing Parker's burns.
+They got help from a nearby farm family, then kidnapped Collinsworth County Sheriff George Corry and City Marshal Paul Hardy, leaving the two of them handcuffed to a tree outside Erick, Oklahoma.
+The three rendezvoused with Buck and Blanche and hid in a tourist court near Fort Smith, Arkansas, nursing Parker's burns.
 Buck and Jones bungled a robbery and murdered Town Marshal Henry D. Humphrey in Alma, Arkansas.
 The criminals had to flee, despite Parker's grave condition.